Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Conley-Morse Persistence Barcode

-We proceed now to prove \ref{it:basic_triple_con_pairing-2}.
-Note that after applying homology functor $H_d$ to $\zzTD$, the only linear functions that are not isomorphisms are the ones corresponding to the AR-splits, the remaining ones comes from the connecting sequences, which are isomorphisms by Theorem~\ref{thm:ipair-inclusion-isomorphism}.
+We proceed now to prove \ref{it:index_triple_con_pairing-2}.
+Note that after applying the homology functor $H_d$ to $\zzTD$, the only linear functions that are not isomorphisms are the ones corresponding to the AR-splits, the remaining ones come from the connecting sequences, which are isomorphisms by Theorem~\ref{thm:ipair-inclusion-isomorphism}.
+Note that, in practice, by following the procedure for constructing the transition diagram in Section~\ref{sec:transition-diagram} the situation where a node participates in two AR-splits (like in Figure~\ref{fig:node_example}) does not happen, instead we get two AR-splits connected by an isomorphism (like in Figure~\ref{fig:node_example_streched}).
+For simplicity, our proof adopts the second case though it can be adjusted to the first, more general case.

 Therefore we can focus on the AR-split to prove the result.
 We prove the case $\BD_{\tdyn}\inscr\BD_{\tdyn+1}$ as the other is analogous.
 In this case, the AR-split diagram has the following structure:

-We use $a,b,c$ to denote the nodes in the quiver corresponding to the index pairs $(N_{1},N_{0})$, $(N_2,N_{0})$ and $(N_2,N_{1})$, respectively.
+We use $a,b,c$ to denote the nodes in the quiver corresponding to vector spaces $H_d(N_{1},N_{0})$, $H_d(N_2,N_{0})$ and $H_d(N_2,N_{1})$, respectively.
 We recall that, due to Theorem~\ref{thm:CMbarcode-decomposes}, there exists an isomorphism $\perm{M}_d \cong \bigoplus_{u \in S^d} \perm{S}_u$, where $\perm{M}_d$ is the persistence module corresponding to the homology of degree $d$ and $S^d$ its Conley-Morse persistence module.
-When we restrict this isomorphism to the mentioned AR-split, it takes the following shape:
+When we restrict this isomorphism to the AR-split under consideration, it takes the following shape:

 Where $S^d_{a}, S^d_{b}, S^d_{c}$ are the strings of $S^d$ passing through the nodes $a, b$ and $c$.
 Additionally, we define $K^d \coloneqq \{ u \in S^d \mid u \text{ ends at } a \}$ and $C^d \coloneqq \{ u \in S^d \mid u \text{ ends at } c \}$.
 Then,